MareoRaft/basic-docker/README.md

 ```

 Once you run this once, try building it again.
 Does it still give both outputs?

 ### hello-code
-This examples runs some code from a Python file.
+This example runs some code from a Python file.
 Like before it builds an image starting with Ubuntu, but it has to install a few extra dependencies to get things to work with `opencv`.

 The build command is similar to before